 - Data scientists that are good at checking data and validating if it’s reliable enough to solve the problem at hand

 So how can technology help with these problems?
-There are phenomenal solutions in this space.
+There are phenomenal solutions in this space that help tackle data cataloging and management.
 Many analytic solutions have helpful technology on the latter item, profiling data and providing useful heuristics.
 These data profiles show things like the number of NULL values, max and min values as well as distribution.

 It's an issue if you miss an issue.

 Get each new release of INPUT before the rest.

 More sophisticated users can do checks with correlation analysis and other analytic tools, but in the end, all of this requires some knowledge of what the data should look like to determine if it is good enough to use.
 This leads back to the first bullet point, finding experts who know the data and the domain to help, and on this front, there are few technologies that have attacked this problem, but there are solutions that use a social mechanism to solve it.